mayflower/wasted/README.md

 ### Configuration
 All configuration happens in the `devstack.yaml` which gets created when running the bootstrap above.
+You may add a `local_devstack.yaml` in which you can overwrite configuration in devstack.yaml e.g. when using different IP or box name.

 **TODO** Document devstack.yaml possibilities